rust-lang/rust-project-goals/src/2025h1/rust-vision-doc.md

 ### The "shiny future" we are working towards

-Assuming this vision doc is succesful, we believe it should be refreshed on a regular basis.
+Assuming this vision doc is successful, we believe it should be refreshed on a regular basis.
 This would be a good completement to the Rust Project Goal system.
 Project Goals describe the next few steps.
 The Vision Doc helps to outline the destination.

 We also expect that the Vision Doc template may be useful in other more narrow contexts, such as a revised version of the Async Vision Doc,a vision doc for Rust in UI, machine learning, etc.